zzyzek/sandbox/gilbert-figs/Notes.md

 there's a defect reduction when those inequalities hold.
 That is, for values of $\rho$ that the respective inequality is less than zero (if a value of $\rho$ exists) will lead to a reduction in defect.

+So, ideally, we're trying to find a fixed $\sigma$ as the threshold value to go from the bulk recursion to this special case recursion, with a fixed $\rho$ that will ensure progress.